lucasjoliveau/doc/en/developer/reference/cli.md

-Email address used as <FROM> when Odoo needs to send mails
+Email address used as <FROM> when Konvergo ERP needs to send mails

 \--from-filter <address or domain>